A User’s Guide To Pubic Hair

-Sometimes it takes something super-gross to make you contemplate things about your body you never really thought about before.
+Sometimes it takes something super-gross to make you contemplate things about your health and body you never really thought about before.

 The groom’s pubic hair beard—which was photographed and shared on Facebook by the alleged “best man” Steve West—featured the pubic hair of “around 40 men,” according to U.K. newspaper The Mirror.

 Do you want to see it?
 Of course you kinda do.
 Okay, brace yourself.

 Seeing this photo doesn’t just make us grateful that we have friends in our life who love us enough never to put their pubes anywhere near our face.
 It actually got us thinking about pubic hair.

 Which is weird, because who ever thinks about pubic hair?
 But when you start pondering it, you realize you have questions.
 Or at least we did.
 And maybe you’ve wondered some of these same things.

 The following FAQ attempts to answer everything you didn’t know and didn’t realize you needed to know, but now it’s in your brain and you can’t ever unknow it, about pubic hair.

 We talked to a lot of doctors, dermatologists, hair specialist, urologists, and pubic hair enthusiasts trying to find the answer.
 Most of them had no idea, and a few had educated guesses.